reasonml/reason-tools/README.md

 This project uses [webpack](http://webpack.github.io/) as it's JavaScript build system.
 Currently it isn't very integrated with Rebel, so the ability to have one command to watch all changes and incrementally build isn't really available (yet).

+## Thanks

+The foundation of the project is, without a doubt, [refmt-web](https://github.com/Schmavery/refmt-web).
+This is an awesome project by @Schmavery which does the same refmt in a web page.

+[reason-web-toplevel](https://github.com/Engil/reason-web-toplevel), by @Engil was also an awesome project where a lot of the work in this project came from.

+Also huge thanks to the [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml) team for building a compiler that pretty effortlessly builds Reason and refmt utils in JS.